BenKohn2004/Reel_Camera_Tracker/README.md

 ## Webcam & AirPad Connection

 The webcam was connected to an iPad Air (4th Gen), as detailed in this [Reddit post](https://www.reddit.com/r/Fencing/comments/1c2v94j/inexpensive_tournament_video_replay_setup/).

+---

+## Operation

+When the reel Arduinos are powered on, they assume the reel is at the zero position.
+However, you still need to set the "Set" position manually.
+My method is to connect the reels together and fasten the reel cords near the camera.
+Then, I press the "Set" button on both reels before returning the cords.
+This process helps the system estimate the camera's distance from the center of the strip.

+Occasionally, it may be necessary to "Zero" the reels if they begin to drift.
+One future improvement could be implementing an automatic zeroing feature that activates if the reels remain stationary for more than 10 minutes—under the assumption that the cords are fully retracted.

+---